-350-41 Minor Subdivision/Land Development
+350-44 Minor Subdivision/Land Development

-350-41.A APPLICATION PROCEDURE
+350-44.A APPLICATION PROCEDURE

 A minor subdivision or minor land development (as defined in Article 6) may be submitted as a final plan and must comply with the requirements of this ordinance, including all application and final plan details for the subject minor land development or minor subdivision and any necessary supporting documentation, and procedures for signing and recording, and must be recorded in the Office of the Recorder of Deeds for Lehigh County provided that minor land development plans are not required to be recorded unless so directed by the Planning Director.
-Each submission must be accompanied by a minimum of 10 copies of the-development plan in such format and numbers as established administratively,.
-See also the minor subdivision and minor land development plan submittal requirements of 350-32.
+Each submission must be accompanied by a minimum of 10 copies of the development plan in such format and numbers as established administratively.
+See also the minor subdivision final plan submittal requirements of 350-35 and the preliminary and final plan submittal requirements of 350-33 and 350-34 (for minor land developments).
 One set of minor subdivision plan or minor land development plan submittal documents must be submitted to the Lehigh Valley Planning Commission before submittal to the Planning Director.
 Any review comments must be provided to the Planning Director within 30 days of receipt by the LVPC.